 - No daily expense limits on any tier

-- Native iPad-optimized layout with sidebar navigation (also runs on macOS)
+- Native iPad-optimized layout with sidebar navigation (also runs on macOS), plus a full web app at web.splitterup.app

 - Full dark mode support